 Please note that, while every effort is made to regularly update the herein stated Alabama DUI laws, legislative action and or appellate court decisions on DUI in Alabama may have changed some parts of the above-stated legal summary.

-Why to Contact our Birmingham DUI Attorney Office
+Contact Our Birmingham DUI Attorney Office

 Being charged with driving under the influence is very serious and can carry consequences that will impact your life for years to come.
 The entire team has successfully defended persons charged with DUI for over 55 years.
 To learn how the Birmingham DUI lawyers at our Polson Law Firm can help you, please contact us for a FREE Professional DUI consultation now!

-In some cases, a DUI accident will sideline our client for a while.
+In some cases, a DUI accident will sideline our client for awhile.
 We Can Come To You, if necessary, anywhere in Alabama.
 We Fight Alabama DUI Charges across the State of Alabama, as well as other misdemeanor or felony criminal charges.
 Call us now at our main office.
 205-871-8838, or toll-free at 1-844-776-5766.
 When you only have one chance to win, why not go with an experienced Alabama DUI lawyer from Polson Law Firm?